-Hunger in the Twin Cities is real.
-In our nine-county metro area, 1 in 10 people struggles to put food on the table.
+Hunger in our state is real.
+1 in 10 people in Minnesota struggle to put food on the table.

-In the last decade, senior citizens and working families increasingly visited Twin Cities metro area food shelves and meal programs.
+In the last decade, senior citizens and working families increasingly visited Minnesota food shelves and meal programs.
 High housing costs, prescription drug costs, low wage jobs, and unemployment are often cited by these populations as reasons for increased reliance on emergency food sources.

 The “new normal” in food shelf visits

 The number of visits to food shelves rose dramatically through the recession and has stayed high despite the recovery.
-Food shelves had 3 million visits statewide in 2015 – the 5th straight year of over 3 million visits.
+Food shelves had 3,327,388 visits statewide in 2016 – the 6th straight year of over 3 million visits.

 More than 6 people visit a food shelf every minute in Minnesota.